sebastianene07/calypso_os/README.md

-This OS embedded project runs on low memory devices and consumes less power.
+This operating system is designed to run on low power embedded devices.
+It has a pre-emptive scheduling algorithm and offers a POSIX like interface to the userland.

 ## Building